Rex Airlines: Regional Express Holdings

-Regional Express Holdingsis the parent company of a number of airline and associated companies in Australia.
+Regional Express Holdings is the parent company of a number of airline and associated companies in Australia.
 It is based in Mascot, New South Wales (a suburb of Sydney) and is a public listed company on the Australian Securities Exchange.
 Regional Express Holdings arose from the 2001 collapse of Ansett Airlines, which was the parent company of Kendell Airlines and Hazelton Airlines.
 A group of Singaporean investors and a collection of Australian private investors purchased the Hazelton and Kendell businesses, which were profitable entities before they were taken over by Ansett.
 The investors formed Australiawide Airlines, which was officially incorporated on 12 February 2002.
 The assets of the two airlines were purchased by Australiawide and merged to form the airline Regional Express, known as Rex.
 In 2005 Australiawide offered a percentage of the owners' shares (35 million out of 115 million shares, or 30.43%) to the public in a float.
 At the same time an agreement was reached with the owners of Pel-Air that Australiawide would purchase Pel-Air.

 As part of the public float process, Australiawide Airlines' name was changed to Regional Express Holdings.
 Regional Express Holdings is the owner of a number of other companies.
 The main asset is Regional Express Pty Ltd. which is the company that operates the business of the airline Regional Express (Rex) and owns Rex Airlines Pty Ltd. Rex Airlines Pty Ltd was registered on the 6 July 2020 as part of Rex domestic expansion plans, responsible for issuing tickets on behalf of Regional Express Pty Limited.
 Another company is Air Partners Pty Ltd, which is the company that owns National Jet Express and Pel-Air and Rex Flyer.
 The third subsidiary company is Rex Investment Holdings Pty Ltd, which owns the Australian Aero Propeller Maintenance and Australian Airline Pilot Academies based in Wagga Wagga and Ballarat.